 Registration is done through the Curl BC website using the Curling I/O platform.
-The registration deadline for all open BC Championship event categories and Zone Qualifiers is two months prior to the events official start date.
+The registration deadline for all open BC Championship event categories and Zone Qualifiers as published on the Curl BC website.
 For the Open Women's and Men's Qualifiers, the registration deadline is listed in the category specific rules for each category of event.
 These deadlines are subject to change which will be communicated through email, website, and/or social media.
 Curl BC will supply the official draw, rosters, and schedule of events for all sanctioned zone, open qualifier and BC Championships.